 3) Speedy SEO Results are No Good

 What now has to happen is that you have to go back right to the beginning and start all over again.
 Yes, go to the back of the queue and do it all over again.
 This time, use a better SEO company and someone who is not afraid to tell you that SEO takes time and is a long process.
-Telling the truth about SEO timings and having you, the client understanding and digesting this is the best start possible.
-Being lied to and being promised very unrealistic milestones, maybe what you want to hear and may appease your desire for rankings, this is far from the truth.
+Telling the truth about SEO timings and having you, the client understand and digest this is the best start possible.
+Being lied to and being promised very unrealistic milestones, maybe what you want to hear and may appease your desire for rankings, is far from the truth.

 4) Up One Day, Down the Next

 For this to happen and keep your rankings within a certain area you need to have created a very solid foundation with your internet marketing and be basically ticking all the right boxes when it comes to your SEO, this includes: being actively engaged on a variety of social media platforms, blogging or content marketing and ‘white hat’ back linking from very high domain authority sites.
-Guess what, this all takes time and cannot be rushed. hence the need for an understanding and truthful perception about the relationship between SEO and with timings.
+Guess what, this all takes time and cannot be rushed. hence the need for an understanding and truthful perception of the relationship between SEO and timings.